banisterious/obsidian-charted-roots/wiki-content/Staging-And-Cleanup.md

 2. For each potential duplicate, click **Merge**

 **From Cross-Import Review:**
-1. Open Staging tab → "Review matches with main tree"
+1. Open Import/Export tab → click "Review matches with main tree"
 2. Click "Same person" for a match
 3. Click the **Merge** button that appears